carloalbertogiordano/TCFS/README.md

 contributors of TCFS for their pioneering work, which has influenced and inspired our efforts to create a modern TCFS solution.
 Thank you for your interest in this project as we continue to build upon the foundations set by the original TCFS project.

+## Roadmap
+- Key management:
+  - Store a per-file key in the extended attributes and use the user key to decipher it.
+  - Implement a kernel module to rebuild the private key to decipher the files.
+This module will use a certificate and your key to rebuild the private key
+  - Implement key recovery.
+- Implement threshold sharing files.